MarkEdmondson1234/markedmondson.me-hugo/content/post/2020-01-08-shiny-cloudrun.md

 [See `randy3k`'s GitHub repo with a sample app solving the issues here](https://github.com/randy3k/shiny-cloudrun-demo).

-The above means that your Shiny app is limited to the number of concurrent requests you configure to your one container, which at present is #80 connections.
-This means you lose the scale to billion feature as on concurrent request #81 no container will be available to serve it, and it won't autoscale as the normal Cloud Run would (which defaults to 1000 containers e.g. 80,000 concurrent requests).
+The above means that your Shiny app is limited though: the number of concurrent requests you can have to one container in Cloud Run is 80 connections.
+This means you lose the "scale-to-a-billion"" feature as on concurrent request 81 no container will be available to serve it, and it also means the app won't autoscale as the normal Cloud Run would.
+For normal applications, Cloud Run allows 1000 containers with up to 80 requests each e.g. 80,000 concurrent requests.

-It also means that you need to worry about the footprint of your Shiny app.
-Whereas if it autoscaled the CPU/RAM load if it got too high would trigger another container, for one contianer running how many requests you can support up to 80 depends on how much CPU/RAM your Shiny app uses, much like a traditional Shiny server running on say `googleComputeEngineR`.
+Having only one container also means that you need to worry about the footprint of your Shiny app.
+Whereas if it autoscaled high CPU/RAM load would trigger another container, for one container CLoud Run has a limit of 80 but the real limit will be how much traffic your Shiny app can handle, which depends on how much CPU/RAM your Shiny app uses.
+This is much like a traditional Shiny server running on say [`googleComputeEngineR`](https://cloudyr.github.io/googleComputeEngineR/).

 However, the above still leaves some use cases where Shiny is useful:

-* If your traffic is below 80 concurrent users (e.g. 80 people browsing at the same time)
+* If your peak traffic is below 80 concurrent users e.g. 80 people browsing at the same time
 * And your app load on CPU/RAM is small enough to support your expected amount of concurrent users.

-For APIs the above limits would be a problem as they can be queried thousands of times an hour, but since Shiny is usually a dashboard option for a select group of users, I think that leaves a lot of room for Shiny on Cloud Run being viable, and you also get the killer feature of scaling to 0 in the downtime between user sessions, which gives it the advantage over other solutions such as running your own Shiny server.
+For APIs the above limitations would be a problem as they can be queried thousands of times an hour, but since Shiny is usually a dashboard option for a select group of users, I think this leaves a lot of room for Shiny on Cloud Run being viable, plus you also get the killer feature of scaling to 0 in the downtime between user sessions, which gives it the advantage over other solutions such as running your own Shiny server.

-Another big plus for me is that as its running on Google infrastructure, this means OAuth2 workflows are automatically on the accepted list of domains - this means setup for OAuth2 buttons using say [`googleAuthR::googleAuth_js`](https://code.markedmondson.me/googleAuthR/reference/googleAuth_js.html) is simple and doesn't involve validating a domain.
+Another big plus for me is that as its running on Google infrastructure, this means OAuth2 workflows are automatically on the accepted list of domains - this means setup for OAuth2 buttons using say [`googleAuthR::googleAuth_js`](https://code.markedmondson.me/googleAuthR/reference/googleAuth_js.html) is simpler and doesn't involve validating a domain.

 If your Shiny app expects big peaks of traffic however, or is a big heavy app in terms of resources, then you are probably best looking at other options.
 For me, this is keeping the existing [Shiny deployments running on Google Kubernetes Engine](https://code.markedmondson.me/r-on-kubernetes-serverless-shiny-r-apis-and-scheduled-scripts/).

 ## How to deploy Shiny on Cloud Run

 Cloud Run is such a useful service it is included in my newest package, `googleCloudRunner` as a [build template](https://code.markedmondson.me/googleCloudRunner/reference/cr_buildstep_run.html) and [deployment option](https://code.markedmondson.me/googleCloudRunner/reference/cr_deploy_run.html).
-To accomodate the limitations above, the latest version includes parameters to enable Shiny on Cloud Run in CI/CD workflows e.g. if you supply your app and Dockerfile, it will build the Cloud Run container with your Shiny app embedded and deploy it for you.
+To accomodate the limitations above, the latest version (on GitHub now but on CRAN soon as v0.3) includes parameters to enable Shiny on Cloud Run in CI/CD workflows e.g. if you supply your app and Dockerfile, it will build the Cloud Run container with your Shiny app embedded and deploy it for you.

 You can set this up so it will trigger on each commit to git (say GitHub) so you can quickly make code changes and see it deployed on a URL.

 ### Hello World